Slap of Tunis: French occupation

 The first foreign policy objective of the second government led by Benedetto Cairoli was the colonisation of Tunisia, to which both France and Italy aspired.
 Cairoli, like Agostino Depretis before him, never considered proceeding to occupation, being generally hostile towards a militarist policy.
 However, they relied on a possible British opposition to an enlargement of the French sphere of influence in North Africa (while, if anything, London was hostile about a single country controlling the whole Strait of Sicily).

 At the beginning of 1881, France decided to militarily intervene in Tunisia.
 The motivations of this action were summarised by Jules Ferry, who sustained that the Italians wouldn't have opposed it because some weeks before France had consented to a renewal of the Italo-French trade treaty, Italy was still paying the 600-million-lire debt contracted with France and primarily it was Italy that was politically isolated despite its tentatives towards Berlin and Vienna.
 Ferry confirmed that it was Otto von Bismarck to invite Paris to act in Tunisia precising that, in case of action, Germany wouldn't have raised objections.
 While in Italy there was a debate about the reliability of the news about a possible French action in Tunisia, a twenty-thousand-men expeditionary corp was preparing in Toulon.
 On 3 May a French contingent of two thousand men landed in Bizerte, followed on 11 May by the rest of the forces.
-The episode gave an ulterior confirmation of the Italian political isolation, e rekindled the polemics that had followed the Congress of Berlin three years before.
+The episode gave an ulterior confirmation of the Italian political isolation, and rekindled the polemics that had followed the Congress of Berlin three years before.
 The events, in effect, demonstrated the unrealistic nature of the foreign policy of Cairoli and of Depretis, the impossibility of an alliance with France and the necessity of a rapprochement with Berlin and with Vienna, even if obtorto collo.

 However, such an inversion of the foreign policy of the last decade, couldn't be led by the same men, and Cairoli resigned from office on 29 May 1881, thus avoiding that the Camera would openly distrust him; since then he de facto disappeared from the political scene.